9 killed in suspected far-right attack in Germany

 HANAU, Germany (AP) — A 43-year-old German man shot and killed nine people at several locations in a Frankfurt suburb overnight in attacks that appear to have been motivated by far-right beliefs, officials said Thursday.

-The gunman first attacked a hookah bar in central Hanau at about 10 p.m.
-Wednesday, killing several people before heading about 2.5 kilometers (1.5 miles) west and opening fire again, claiming more victims.
+The gunman first attacked a hookah bar and a neighboring cafe in central Hanau at about 10 p.m.
+Wednesday, killing several people, before heading about 2.5 kilometers (1.5 miles) west and opening fire again, first on a car and then a sports bar, claiming more victims.

+Chancellor Angela Merkel said that while the circumstances of the attack still needed to be fully investigated, the shootings exposed the “poison” of racism in German society and pledged to stand up against those who seek to divide the country.

+Hookah lounges are places where people gather to smoke flavored tobacco from Middle Eastern water pipes, and some of the victims appeared to be Turkish.

+“But when I heard the second shots I thought it was a terror attack,” Kose said.

+He said he was shocked at the extent of the violence, saying that while fights or stabbing aren’t unheard of, “this is a whole other level, something we hear about from America.”

-Witnesses and surveillance videos of the suspect’s getaway car led authorities quickly to his home, near the scene of the second attack, where he was found dead near his 72-year-old mother, said Peter Beuth, the interior minister for the state of Hesse.
+Witnesses and surveillance videos of the suspect’s getaway car led authorities quickly to his home, near the scene of the second attack, where he was found dead near the body of his 72-year-old mother, said Peter Beuth, the interior minister for the state of Hesse.

+Neighbor Dieter Hog said he looked out his window and saw 25 or 30 police officers with dogs combing the area.

+“They were running around looking for the fugitive who was involved,” Hog told The Associated Press, adding that even though he lived close by he did not know the suspect.

 A website believed to be the suspect’s is being evaluated, Beuth said.

-“Initial analysis of the webpage of the suspect indicate a xenophobic motivation,” he said.
+“Initial analysis of the web page of the suspect indicate a xenophobic motivation,” he said.
+It does not appear, however, that the suspect was known either to police or Germany’s domestic intelligence agency, he added.

 He said federal prosecutors have taken over the investigation of the crime and are treating it as an act of domestic terrorism.